Sudha Arora

-Sudha Arora (born in 1946) is an Indian writer who writes in Hindi.
+Sudha Arora (born in 1946) is an Indian author who writes in Hindi.
 She has published over 100 short stories, novels, and plays.
 Her works have been widely translated into various Indian and foreign languages.
 Some of them have also been adapted for television and stage.
 Her first story was published in September, 1965.
 She is a recipient of numerous local awards for her stories as well as for her contributions to Indian feminist literature in Hindi.